 - You may submit more than one film to SFW: Shorts.

-- The Late and final deadline is Friday 7th October 2022.
+- The Late and final deadline is TBC.
 Film submissions will not be accepted for competition after this date.

-- All filmmakers whose films are shortlisted will be notified by email or phone by Friday 28th October 2022.
+- All filmmakers whose films are shortlisted will be notified by email or phone by date TBC.

 - All shortlisted filmmakers will be invited to attend the screening and awards ceremony during Southampton Film Week.
 City Eye and SFW regret that it is not possible to fund entrants to attend this event (eg travel, accommodation etc).